 Pneumatic cylinder.
 On numerous pneumatic (air) cylinders, our engineering treatments were used to reduce the noise by 10 - 21 dBA at very low cost.
 Pneumatic / air cylinders are a common noise problem in industrial factories.

 Press.
 Engineering noise solutions have produced sound reductions of between 7 and 11 dBA on a many different presses at low cost.
-Power press noise is a common industrial problem.
-The common solution is to fit an acoustic enclosure around each press.
+The common solution to reduce noise from a power press is to fit an acoustic enclosure around the press.
 This is very costly.
 It also restricts access to the press, so can impair productivity.
 Engineering types of solution avoid this, and they cost considerably less.
 The cost savings are enormous, particularly where there are a substantial number of presses.